skip to content

 01:23:43 - Dev Agrawal

-So what you're getting kind of like out of out of the box is, is like something that's pretty robust, that doesn't need any additional logic to handle edge cases.
-And yeah, that's just like less, less room for the AI to make mistakes.
-All of these things that I've said, they need a lot of code samples to make like make right.
+So what you're getting out of the box is something that's pretty robust, that doesn't need any additional logic to handle edge cases.
+And yeah, that's just less room for the AI to make mistakes.
+All of these things that I've said need a lot of code samples to make clear sense.

 01:24:09 - Anthony Campolo